bootstrap responsive templates

 Mobirise

-Quantum computing and sensing with spins
+Quantum computing and sensing

 Our interest lie in the physics of spin-based quantum computing platforms.
 We work on electrostatically-gated quantum dot qubits, donor-based spin qubits and spin qubits coupled via circuit quantum electrodynamics.
 Some of our representative research work are: